d1mnewz/interviews/README.md

 * Concurrency
   * Multithreading concepts
   * What is Thread?
 What is Task?
 What is Process?
+  * What async/await does underneath?
   * Difference between optimistic and pessimistic concurrency models
   * Difference between being async and concurrent
   * Sync primitives - semaphore, mutex?
   * What is lock()?
 What is lock() underneath?
   * Describe a race condition with a real world example
   * What are non-blocking/non-waiting algorithms?
+Different  types*
 * Explain the concepts of coupling and cohesion and how they relate to maintainability.
 As a follow up, please explain afferent coupling and efferent coupling, and how those concepts fit above.
 * LINQ, LINQ to SQL
+* ORM*
 * What is refactoring?
 * What is covariance?
 What is contravariance?
 * Implement a singleton